-FCTA Health Secretary tests positive for coronavirus
+FCTA Health Secretary tests positive for Coronavirus

 Kawu, made the disclosure while briefing newsmen at the Asokoro District Hospital, where he is currently receiving treatment, on Thursday in Abuja.

-According to him, his journey to the isolation centre began 12 days ago when he started experienced feverish conditions.
+According to him, his journey to the isolation center began 12 days ago when he started experienced feverish conditions.

 ”The feverish condition prompted me to go for COVID-19 test which turned out to be positive,” he said.